soyvillareal/Beautiful-portfolio/README.md

 ## Usage Instructions

 - Open the project folder and navigate to `/src/scenes/`.
 You will find everything you need to customize the website, editing the different components.
-- Template I used for my abstract [here](https://docs.google.com/document/d/1cW-1K1wPkFu92MdI9p5uFblIGmrTZSzt)
+- Template I used for my abstract [here](https://docs.google.com/document/d/1cW-1K1wPkFu92MdI9p5uFblIGmrTZSzt).
+Once you create your resume, locate the `assets` folder in `/src/assets/` there you will find the file `curriculum.pdf`, replace it with the new one.

 ### Show your support